- New sports: 2 - Judo and Women’s Sitting Volleyball

 - World Records: 304

 - Paralympic Games Records: 448

 - Spectators: 850,000

 The Athens 2004 Paralympic Games began with a colorful and spectacular Opening Ceremony and concluded with the revealing of the new IPC logo, which features the three “agitos.”

 With the addition of judo and sitting volleyball for women and football 5-a-side for men, a total of 19 sporting events made up the 2004 Games.

-Archery IPC Athletics Boccia Cycling Equestrian Football 5-a-side Football 7-a-side Goalball Judo IPC Powerlifting Sailing IPC Shooting IPC Swimming Table tennis Sitting volleyball Wheelchair basketball Wheelchair fencing Wheelchair rugby Wheelchair tennis
+Archery Para athletics Boccia Cycling Equestrian Football 5-a-side Football 7-a-side Goalball Judo Para powerlifting Sailing Shooting Para sport Para swimming Table tennis Sitting volleyball Wheelchair basketball Wheelchair fencing Wheelchair rugby Wheelchair tennis

 A total of 705 torchbearers carried the Paralympic flame 410 km through 45 municipalities of Greece.

 The Opening Ceremony honored Paralympic athletes by calling upon the energy of universal elements and drawing upon the strength for life.

 Although the live broadcast of the Ceremony coincided with the middle of the night in some parts of the world, around 10 million Chinese and eight million Japanese citizens enjoyed the event.